-With classrooms become more diverse, public schools are experimenting with new language programs to enhance ESL student learning.
+With classrooms becoming more diverse, public schools are experimenting with new language programs to enhance ESL student learning.

 ESL students, standing for English as a Second Language, typically need additional resources and support to adjust to the various linguistic complications of learning a new language.
 As a result, ESL students typically require additional funding.

 Public Schools and ESL Programs

-supports, “‘During turbulent economic times, educational programs that serve culturally, linguistically, and economically diverse student populations may be at a disadvantage when competing for reduced funding with programs that serve conventional, mainstream student populations.’”
-As many schools are forced to lay off teachers, enlarge class sizes, and distribute more responsibilities among the current school staff, many educators fear that the ESL students will be left behind.
+“‘During turbulent economic times, educational programs that serve culturally, linguistically, and economically diverse student populations may be at a disadvantage when competing for reduced funding with programs that serve conventional, mainstream student populations.’”

 Is Inclusion the Best Approach?